Online Summit 2021

 He generates research reports for journal papers and other publications, and participates in Quant and alternative data events, most recently The Thalesians and DataScrum, Eagle Alpha and Neudata.

 Sayad received a MSc, Computational Science from Istanbul Technical University and has a Ph.D in Finance from Özyeğin University, Istanbul.

 Anthony leads the Financial Services team at Sensor Tower.
 Prior to joining Sensor Tower, he worked in equity research covering consumer companies and as a regulatory attorney in New York.
 While at Sensor Tower, Anthony has handled new sales and account management, along with leading brand-building initiatives.
 Anthony and his team take great pride in helping the company's financial services customers derive maximum value from the platform.

-Matthew Bergerman joined the DTCC Data Services team in July of 2015 as a Director charged with the development of data solutions in the Equity and Fixed Income space.
+Matthew Bergerman is an Executive Director at the DTCC and has been part of the DTCC Data Services team since July of 2015.
+He is charged with product development of data solutions for Equity Markets.

 Fletcher Berryman is a geographer and remote sensing specialist currently working at SafeGraph in New York City, a location data firm focused on being the source of truth for places data.
 Previously, Berryman led emerging markets data startup dataPlor as Head of Sales, grew enterprise relationships at CARTO, and analyzed satellite imagery at Apollo Mapping.
 Outside of work, he is a Research Associate at the University of Chicago's Center for Spatial Data Science, co-chair of the largest geospatial meetup in the world (GeoNYC), and a year-round NYC surfer.